diasdecastro/leads-scrapers/README.md

 # Lead Scraper

 A Python-based web scraping tool that uses Playwright to extract business listings from various business directories.
-Currently supports scraping from Gelbeseiten.de.
+Currently supports scraping from Gelbeseiten.de and Google Maps.

 ## Features